|Help and Advice|

 |Imaging with a DSLR through the telescope|

 |Photographing a partial eclipse|

 A star that spends most of its time near maximum, but which at times unpredictable in advance will fade dramatically.

 Having said that, it did start a fade in the summer on 2007 that turned out to be record breakingly long.
 It was not finally returning back to maximum until early 2015 ... or so it seemed ... it fell a magnitude short and then faded again !

-Most fades, however, are much shorter than the one that started in 2007.
+Most fades of R CrB, however, have been much shorter than the one that started in 2007.
 Typically they have lasted for a few months or maybe a year or two.
 Some fades will only go down two or three magnitudes, but others will take it all the way down to 15th magnitude.
 Sometimes it starts to brighten from a fade, but then drops back down again - R CrB is that unpredictable!

 |Extreme brightness range||5.8 - 15.0|